ducksrfr/mac_admin/README.md

   * Useful if an end user unintentionally denies access to the camera or microphone in a chat app like Skype, Slack, WebEx, or Lifesize.

 * create_admin_user: use `sysadminctl` to create an admin account that is granted a secureToken.
-  * The script assumes the current logged in user is an admin with `secureToken` (like a chain-of-trust system)
-  * It uses the password passthrough option `-` to avoid plaintext passwords in the script.
-  * __You cannot automate this script by incorporating into a .pkg and have it run as `root`__ There must be physical user interaction by the admin via the GUI or CLI for High Sierra to grant `secureToken`.
-The `root` user does not have `secureToken` therefore it cannot issue that attribute to a new user account.
-  * I create a pkg that pre-stages the script `/path/to/script.command`
-  * Use a simple LoginHook with your MDM provider, or incorporate into NoMAD using the `SignInCommand` key in a configuration profile
-  * Example: `open /path/to/script.command`
-  * macOS grants `secureToken` under these scenarios:
-    * You have a DEP-enrolled Mac, and your MDM service supports user creation during MDM PreStage enrollment __(the only truly automated option)__
-    * In the GUI, either in macOS Setup Assistant or System Preferences
-    * Using `sysadminctl` with the `interactive` argument
-  * You can run `sysadminctl -adminUser AdminUserHere -adminPassword AdminPasswordHere -addUser NewUserNameHere -fullname "New User Name Here" -password NewUserPasswordHere -admin` and incorporate into a pkg (or run as root) however the new user account will not receive a secureToken.

 * admin_pwreset: Reset a user account password in High Sierra
   * `sysadminctl -resetPasswordFor` will always create a new Keychain